 - Keep the safranin powder away from heat and hot surfaces as safranin is flammable.

-- Wear gloves and face mask while handling the safranin solution as it can cause severe eye damage and skin irritation.
+- Wear gloves and a face mask while handling the safranin solution as it can cause severe eye damage and skin irritation.

 - Store the powder in a cold or well-ventilated place.

 - Wash hands and the activity area before and after the staining procedure.

 - Safely dispose of the waste following the lab regulations.

 - C. Shabman(2009) Tannic Acid and Iron Alum with Safranin and Orange G in Studies of the Shoot Apex, Stain Technology, 18:3, 105-111, DOI: 10.3109/10520294309105799

 - KL, C., & SA., A. (1988).
 Limitations of safranin ‘O’ staining in proteoglycan-depleted cartilage demonstrated with monoclonal antibodies.
 Histochemistry, 89(2), 185-8.